brown-ccv/ccv-website-hugo/content/english/services/consulting/in-class-tutorials.md

 ---
-title: "In-Class Tutorials"
+title: In-Class Tutorials
-date: 2019-01-24T15:20:06-05:00
+date: 2019-01-24 20:20:06 +0000
-draft: false
-category: "Classroom"
+category: Classroom
-lead: "CCV-lead tutorials to introduce students to using Brown's HPC systems"
+lead: CCV staff members introduce students to Brown's HPC systems
 weight: 0
 icon: users2

 ---
 CCV offers a variety of tutorials to provide students with experience using Brown's HPC systems.
 CCV staff members provide students with an overview of the topic and guide them through a series of hands-on activities.
 Tutorials can range from the basics of using HPC systems to the use of specific applications on Brown's HPC systems.
 Examples of tutorial topics include: